arminstr/arminstr.github.io/en/_posts/2021-06-01-plastic-type-sensor.md

 category: Projects
 time-read: 5 minute read
 related_image: /assets/img/content/sensorNotLabeled_small.png
 description: We continued our work on the low-cost plastic-type sensor.
-This version features a MEMS Light Filter and a serial data interface.
+This version uses a MEMS Light Filter and a serial data interface.
-abstract: Packaging comes in many different types of plastic.
+abstract: Packaging uses many different types of plastic.
 Most of them have the same haptics and optical appearance.
 As soon as sorting happens in an automated manner e.g. using robots, it is mandatory to use accurate sensing devices.
 This is the only way automatically recycled plastics can reach a purity that is good enough for closed-loop recycling.
 learnMore: true
 viewOnGithub: false
 watchVideo:
 readPaper:
 cardWidth: 5
-published: false
+published: true
 ---

 ### Introduction